Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/preface/rollback_hpns.md

 title: "Rollback upgrade and restore the catalog"
 linkTitle: "Rollback upgrade and restore catalog"
 weight: 230
---- This section describes the procedure to revert to the previous version if, for whatever reason, you need to roll back an upgrade.
+---This section describes the procedure to revert to the previous version if, for whatever reason, you need to roll back an upgrade.
 However, if you executed transfers in the upgraded version that used parameters or metadata that are not available in the earlier version, this metadata is lost when you roll back.

 ## Roll back to a previous version

-You can rollback an upgrade if needed the same as if you Uninstall a service pack](#Uninstal).
+You can rollback an upgrade if needed the same as if you [Uninstall a service pack](#Uninstal).
 However, rolling back an upgrade takes Transfer CFT back to the previous version before the upgrade, so all transfers and configuration modifications that were performed since the upgrade are lost.

 ## Roll back and restore catalog